Deep Learning for Suicide and Depression Identification with Unsupervised Label Correction: Introduction

-A possible reason for the lack of a current solution is that distinguishing between suicidality and depression is a more fine-grained task than distinguishing between, for example, suicidal and healthy behavior.
+Despite the extensive research into classifying between healthy and mentally unstable patients through text, there remains little work focused on detecting when individuals with underlying mental health struggles such as depression are at risk of attempting suicide.
+This represents an important clinical challenge, both for the advancement of how depression is treated and for implementing interventions \cite{bering2018suicidal,leonard1974depression}.
+Distinguishing between suicidality and depression is a more fine-grained task than distinguishing between suicidal and healthy behavior, explaining the lack of current solutions.
 Online data has traditionally been difficult to use in such fine-grained situations, because labels for such data are often unreliable given their informal nature and lack of verification.
 In particular, labeling data based on subreddit relies on self-reporting, since each user chooses which subreddit they feel best reflects their mental state; thus, they may over or under report their diagnosis.
 This concept is referred to as \emph{noisy labels} as there is a potential for certain labels to be corrupted.
-Estimates show that noisy labels can degrade anywhere from 10\% to 40\% of the dataset \cite{song2020learning, pmlr-v97-song19b}, presenting serious challenges for machine learning algorithms.
+Estimates show that noisy labels can degrade anywhere from 10\% to 40\% of datasets \cite{song2020learning}, presenting serious challenges for machine learning algorithms.